 - Splunk Enterprise parses JSON files by using INDEXED_EXTRACTIONS by default

-- New attribute in limits.conf could increase memory usage
+- New and updated attributes in limits.conf could increase disk and memory usage

 - The default maximum database sizes for summary indexing has changed